mog96/Seed/README.md

 - When users have completed the tutorial, they are presented a waiting screen, which states that they are being matched with an opponent.
 - On the admin page, the word 'READY' will appear next to the MTurk ID of users who have completed the game tutorial.
 - When all users are marked 'READY', the game administrator can click 'Start Game' to begin a game.
-  - `TODO: Only show 'Start Game' button when all users are ready?`
+  - `// TODO: Only show 'Start Game' button when all users are ready?`
 - Once a user has been matched with an opponent selected at random from the group of users in the session, the user begins a round of the game as either an employer or a worker.
 - Each user will play an equal number of rounds as a worker and as an employer.
 The number of rounds is determined by the number of users in the session.
 - At the end of the game, users are presented a 'Thank You' screen, which states the amount they will be paid.
 Each user is paid for the points earned in one round as an employer and one round as a worker, each selected at random from the rounds played.
 This page directs users back to MTurk.
-  - `TODO: Implement 'direct back to MTurk'.`
+  - `// TODO: Implement 'direct back to MTurk'.`
-  - `TODO: Implement payment for two randomly selected rounds (one as employer, one as worker).`
+  - `// TODO: Implement payment for two randomly selected rounds (one as employer, one as worker).`

 ## Server-side
 ### `webserver.py`